‘I haven’t changed, the NDP has,’ says BC Conservatives’ newest candidate : My Cowichan Valley Now

 A former NDP MLA will be running for the BC Conservatives in Nanaimo during the fall provincial election.

-Gwen O’Mahoney announced her candidacy for Nanaimo-Langford yesterday.
+Gwen O’Mahony announced her candidacy for Nanaimo-Lantzville yesterday.
 In a video posted to social media, she says the NDP has moved so far to the left, she can’t support it anymore.

 “My values are the same, I’m still the same Gwen.
 I haven’t changed, the NDP has changed,” she says.